About auditory processing disorder (APD)

 If the audiologist thinks the problem might be APD, they’ll do an auditory processing assessment.
 This includes diagnostic hearing tests for hearing loss and auditory processing tests.

 An auditory processing test involves several short tests like listening to and repeating words and sounds back to the audiologist.
-The audiologist uses equipment to change the words and sounds so they’re harder to understand – for example, the equipment might add background noise or play words or sounds at the same time.
+The audiologist uses equipment to change the words and sounds so they’re harder to understand.
+For example, the equipment might add background noise or play words or sounds at the same time.

 You can ask your audiologist for more information about the tests before your child has them.